freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/build-the-game-of-life.md

 **Objective:** Build an app that is functionally similar to this: <https://codepen.io/freeCodeCamp/full/BpwMZv/>.

-Fulfill the below user stories.
+Fulfill the below user stories and get all of the tests to pass.
 Use whichever libraries or APIs you need.
 Give it your own personal style.

 **User Story:** When I first arrive at the game, it will randomly generate a board and start playing.